the-bionic/sezzle-js/widget-options.md

   This is used to change the text of the widget and also change the arrangement of text, logo and the know more url within the widget.
 Example, `or 4 interest-free payments with %%price%% %%logo%% %%link%%` will render the default widget. `price`, `logo` and `link` within `%% %%` can be put in different places in the string to change arrangement of each of them.
   * Type - `string`
   * Default - `empty`
+  * Supported Keys -
+    * `price` - This is used to render sezzle price in the widget
+    * `logo` - This is used to render Sezzle logo (The url provided in `imageUrl`) in the widget
+    * `link` - This is to render an anchor that renders a rext `Learn more` which opens Sezzle info modal on click
+    * `info` - This is an info icon that opens Sezzle info modal on click.
+    * `question-mark` - This is also a way to show the Sezzle modal

 `fontSize` (optional)
 This sets the font size in pixels.